Publications

 Rodin Books

-The Soul of the Deal is conversational in tone and humorous in approach; consisting entirely of genuine deal stories and negotiating dialogue, 50 Morgenstern’s Maxims, and 17 Key Takeaways.
+The Soul of the Deal is conversational and humorous.
+Laugh while you learn about dealmaking from more than a dozen genuine M&A and venture capital deal stories and negotiating dialogue, 50 Morgenstern’s Maxims, and 17 pages of Key Takeaways.

-Marc’s philosophy (based on selling encyclopedias door-to-door, following the Grateful Dead, and 100’s of startups and transactions) fuses to create a unique negotiating style premised on flexible jam band philosophy, engaged listening to respond (not rebut), and persuading (not bludgeoning).
+Marc’s philosophy is based on selling encyclopedias door-to-door, following the Grateful Dead, and 100’s of startups and transactions.
+The result is a unique negotiating style premised on flexible jam band philosophy, engaged listening to respond (not rebut), and persuading (not bludgeoning).
 A Dealjammer©.

 “Every business buyer, seller, and aspiring dealmaker should read this instant classic.
 I loved it.”